-All history courses count toward the general distribution requirement in humanities except HIST 237, which counts as social science general distribution.
-Topics courses that are taught by faculty in other departments but are cross-listed by History fulfill the general distribution requirement selected by that department.
+All history courses count toward the general distribution requirement in humanities except for HIST 305, which counts as social science general distribution.
+Topics courses that are taught by faculty in other departments but are cross-listed with History fulfill the general distribution requirement selected by that department.

 General Education Requirements